rv-0451/cert-generator/README.md

 ## Description

-The main purpose of Cert-generator is to provide kubernetes admission webhooks with valid SSL configuration.
+The main purpose of the cert-generator is to provide Kubernetes admission webhooks with valid SSL configuration.
-It makes sense to use it as an init-container for your deployment if your deployment runs webhook server.
+It makes sense to use it as an init-container for your deployment if your deployment runs a webhook server.
-Cert-generator generates certificate, private key and CA, saves them them into the storage for the webhook server to use and injects webhooks with CA.
+Cert-generator generates a certificate, private key, and CA, saves them into the storage for the webhook server to use, and injects webhooks with CA.
-Storage can be either files (to mount via pv/emptydir) or secret (preffered).
+Storage can be either filesystem (to mount via pv/emptydir) or secret (preferred).

 ## Flags

-See example in the Usage section below.
+See the example in the Usage section below.

 | Name | Requirement | Defaults | Description |
 | :---: | :---: | :---: | :---: |